 The Gallery is a venue for displaying and selling art, and for special events.
 A substantial portion of our operational support comes from gallery sales.
 It is essential we have a vibrant and well- functioning gallery.

 Members displaying art in the gallery agree to sign up to be a gallery host during the month their art is displayed.
-Gallery hours on Fridays from 11 to 1 in particular need to be covered.
+Gallery hours on Thursdays from 11 to 1 in particular need to be covered.
 If a member is not available to host, they can ask a friend or relative to host for them or they can sign up for other duties as described above.

 Exemptions include anyone who regularly volunteers in another capacity at the Art Center.
 This includes such things as bookkeeping, office work, coordinators, board of directors, Monday art change out helpers, volunteer instructors who donate their fees and event chairs.